You can use the following file systems:

 The local disks inside the nodes are usually SATA drives with

-ext4, and since jobs mostly have their node(s) exclusively, are faster than the global GPFS.
+xfs, and since jobs mostly have their node(s) exclusively, these local disks are faster and and less latency-bound than the global GPFS.